Vitria-hub/Vitria/replit.md

 - Agency registration → `/dashboard/crear-agencia` (3-step agency profile creation with logo upload)

 **Agency Profile Creation:** The 3-step agency creation wizard includes immediate logo upload functionality in Step 1.
 Agencies can upload their logo (JPG, PNG, WebP, max 5MB) during profile creation, with real-time preview and validation.
 Logos are stored in Supabase Storage (`agency-logos` bucket) and automatically linked to the agency profile.
 The upload flow uses functional state updates to preserve concurrent form edits during async operations.

+**Client Profile Management:** Clients can create and manage their business profiles at `/dashboard/perfil`.
+The profile page supports both view and edit modes with proper state management.
+After creating a profile during onboarding at `/auth/registro/cliente/perfil`, clients are redirected to their profile page to view their information.
+The edit form includes tRPC cache invalidation (`utils.client.getMyProfile.invalidate()`) to ensure fresh data after mutations, and a cancel handler that resets form fields to pristine server data.
+Success and error messages provide clear feedback during profile operations.
+The dashboard includes a "Gestionar Perfil" button for easy access to profile management.

 **Password Recovery Flow:** Complete password reset functionality allows users to recover forgotten passwords via email.
 Users request a recovery link at `/auth/recuperar-contrasena`, receive a time-limited token via email, and update their password at `/auth/actualizar-contrasena`.
 The flow includes token validation, password strength requirements (min 6 chars), and automatic session termination post-update.
 Server-side middleware protects admin (`/admin`) and agency (`/mi-agencia`) routes with role-based access control.